eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 ## Train Schedules

 Train schedules are defined in the same way as for any other type of [public transport](Public_Transport.md#public_transport_schedules).
+For long-distance trains that pass stations or other operation control points without scheduled stops, it may be useful to add [waypoints](../Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#waypoints) to their route.
+This faciliates computing intermediate edges between stops and results in additional data points for [stop-output](Output/StopOutput.md).

 <img src="../images/schedule_until.png" width="500px"/>